microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-teamMembership.md

 ## Subscribe to membership changes in all channels across the tenant (preview)

 To get change notifications for membership changes in all channels across the tenant, subscribe to `/teams/getAllChannels/getAllMembers`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.
-As of now, only private channels are supported.
-This subscription is only available in the beta endpoint
+Currently, only private channels are supported.
+This subscription is only available in the beta endpoint.

 ### Permissions